spacetelescope/jwst/docs/jwst/flatfield/reference_files.rst

 :REFTYPE: FFLAT

 There are 3 forms of FFLAT reference files: fixed slit, MSA spec, and IFU.
-For each type the primary data array is assumed to be empty.
+For each type the primary HDU does not contain a data array.

 .. include:: fflat_selection.rst